 Line 505: xylosus

-AU: corrected
+AU: Corrected

 Line 505: “in their study” not needed

-AU: revised
+AU: Revised

 Lines 505-507: This sentence should be rephrased.
 A milk sample may include two different NAS species, which may originate both from the udder quarter (=coinfection), one from the udder and the other from the teat canal or teat apex, or both from the teat canal or apex.

-AU: agreed, in the original manuscript Dolder et al., (2017) did not recognize these different combinations.
+AU: Agreed, in the original manuscript Dolder et al. (2017) did not recognize these different combinations.
 Revised the sentence as direct quote and added subsequent sentence detailing the additional possibilities.

 Lines 507-508: What are the positive associations of coinfection?
 Do you mean reasons leading to coinfection?

-AU: In multivariable logistic regression models Dodler et al. (2017) included infection with other CNS species as a predictor of the outcome IMI caused by a CNS species… thus the odds of IMI with S. haemolyticus and S. xylosus were positively associated with IMI with another CNS species (i.e., presence of some species increased the odds of IMI due to S. haemolyticus and S. xylosus.
+AU: In multivariable logistic regression models, Dolder et al. (2017) included infection with other CNS species as a predictor of the outcome IMI caused by a CNS species… thus the odds of IMI with S. haemolyticus and S. xylosus were positively associated with IMI due to another CNS species (i.e., the presence of some species increased the odds of also having an IMI due to S. haemolyticus and S. xylosus).
 We have revised this sentence for clarity.

 Lines 509, 706: streak canal, not steak

-AU: corrected
+AU: Corrected

 Lines 510-514: This sentence is very long and difficult to understand.
 What do you exactly mean with “overall variation among US organic herds parallels the variation reported in prior studies”?
 And “these influences”?

-AU: revised this for clarity – we mean if there is one hypothesis that NASM prevalence and diversity differs on US organic farms compared to conventional farms, the null hypothesis is no difference – further because there is herd variability, such differences would need to account for variation between herds – not an easy observational study to do…
+AU: Revised this for clarity – we mean if there is one hypothesis that NASM prevalence and diversity differs on US organic farms compared to conventional farms, the null hypothesis is no difference – further because there is herd variability, such differences would need to account for variation between herds – not an easy observational study to do…

 Line 522: than that of

-AU: revised sentences to reduce length and improve grammar
+AU: Revised sentences to reduce length and improve grammar

 Line 536: The qSCCs mentioned on this line are probably mean qSCCs?

-AU: revised
+AU: Revised

 Line 539: Delete the word control.

-AU: deleted
+AU: Deleted

 Line 554: not in italic

-AU: revised
+AU: Revised

 Line 557: Which these – the farms of your study?

-AU: removed these
+AU: Removed these

 Line 608: Just “We observed…”

-AU: revised
+AU: Revised

 Line 621: estimates were?

-AU: revised
+AU: Revised

 Line 659: median and mean were

-AU: changed
+AU: Changed

 Line 701: SaM (or NAS), not CNS

-AU: CNS from the study – species identified with API strips – definitely not SaM as no S. aureus in this sample set… maybe OK to say NASM here, and I made that change, here, but again NAS is not perfectly synonymous with CNS, and they reported CNS and one can not tell from the paper which specific species comprised the CNS group
+AU: CNS from the study – species identified with API strips – definitely not SaM as no S. aureus in this sample set… maybe OK to say NASM here, and I made that change, here, but again NAS is not perfectly synonymous with CNS, and they reported CNS and one can not tell from the paper which specific species comprised the CNS group.

 Line 956: Investigation – add a v

-AU: corrected
+AU: Corrected